This post is also available in: Español

 This was our first walk in Colombia — a mellow downhill start, we thought.
 But the intense heat made our loads even heavier on our shoulders.
 We had enough water for the three of us, and then more.
 And plenty of snacks, diapers, and clothes.
 On the other hand, our baby didn’t seem to mind the heat and it didn’t take long for her to fall asleep.

 The path was lined with fences on both sides.
 When we wanted to stop for a break, we looked for shady spots on the camino real.
 For our little girl, it was a nice opportunity to be outside and play.
 She also liked playing on the main square in Guane and saying hola to people.

-To go back to Barichara, we took a bus at the main square.
+To go back to Barichara, we took a bus in the main square.
 The bus was not full and the ride was smooth.
 And she fell asleep again…

 Some Useful Tips